How much funding will I get under the National Disability Insurance Scheme?

 Under the NDIS, participants develop a plan (their NDIS plan) based on their personal needs and goals related to their disability, from which they can include funding for reasonable and necessary support and services in their plan.

-The NDIS is a big change for everyone, so it’s a good idea to get ready before it starts to roll out in your area.
-You will have a planning meeting where you will discuss your NDIS plan with your planner.
+Once you have gained access to the NDIS, you will have a planning meeting where you will discuss your NDIS plan with your planner.
 To make the most of your NDIS planning meeting, you need to be prepared.

 Yooralla’s free NDIS preparation guide can help you understand the NDIS planning process and prepare for your planning meeting.